Utility-Preserving De-Identification for Math Tutoring: Investigating Numeric Ambiguity in the MathEd-PII Benchmark

 We demonstrated that LLMs, particularly when guided by domain-aware prompting strategies, significantly outperform traditional baselines.
 While Presidio achieved a respectable recall, its low precision (F1: 0.380) renders it problematic for creating high-utility datasets.
 In contrast, Gemini 3 Pro with segment-aware prompting achieved an F1 of 0.821, maintaining high recall while reducing false positives by over 90\% in critical numeric categories.
 The success of segment-aware prompting suggests that providing models with explicit contextual grounding---identifying whether a message is likely to be mathematical---allows them to adopt more nuanced decision boundaries that better distinguish task-content from personal disclosure.

 The creation of MathEd-PII through a human-in-the-loop LLM surrogation workflow also offers a methodological contribution.
-It demonstrates how high-quality benchmark datasets can be generated even when original, unredacted data cannot be directly shared, by leveraging the generative capabilities of LLMs to create privacy-preserving surrogates that maintain discourse coherence.
+It demonstrates how high-quality benchmark data-sets can be generated even when original, unredacted data cannot be directly shared, by leveraging the generative capabilities of LLMs to create privacy-preserving surrogates that maintain discourse coherence.

 However, several limitations and avenues for future work remain.
 First, while MathEd-PII is the first math-focused PII surrogate benchmark, it is based on 1,000 sessions from a single U.S.-based tutoring platform.
 As a result, the generalization behavior of the proposed methodology across broader educational domains remains an open question.
-Expanding this benchmark to include more diverse curricula, grade levels, and international contexts would improve the generalizability of our findings and enable more systematic evaluation across heterogeneous datasets.
+Expanding this benchmark to include more diverse curricula, grade levels, instructional settings, and international contexts would improve the generalizability of our findings and enable more systematic evaluation across heterogeneous datasets.
 More broadly, our approach to ensuring applicability across different contexts is to emphasize domain-aware prompting principles that are adaptable to new educational settings, while future work will focus on validating these strategies on additional datasets and subject areas beyond mathematics tutoring.